umbraco/UmbracoDocs/docs/Umbraco8FAQ.md

 If you cannot find the answers you're looking for, reach out to contact@umbraco.com and our Support Warriors will help you out!

-## Can I take a trial of Umbraco 8 on Umbraco Cloud?
+## Can I take a trial of Umbraco 8 on Umbraco Cloud?..

 Yes, you can!
 All free Umbraco Cloud trials will be on Umbraco 8 from the official release date.